WEST COAST GROUNDFISH 101

 Sablefish, which is probably better known as Black Cod or Butterfish, can be found on the menus of fine dining restaurants around the world.
 That’s how good it is!
 It’s buttery, it’s mild and it flakes in perfect large chunks.

-Sablefish belongs to the greenling family, just like Lingcod.
+Sablefish belongs to the Anoplopomatidae family, and is the only species in the genus Anoplopoma.
 They are deep-sea fish that live in cold waters at depths of 650 - 9,000 feet all along the West Coast of the US, all the way into Alaska.
 They are highly migratory species in their juvenile stages, venturing as far as 1,200 miles.

 They are long-lived species that can live to 90 years old, although most of the commercially caught sablefish is less than 20 years old.
 They can reach up to 3 feet in length and start reproducing around age 5-6.